How would the ‘Brit card’ digital ID work?

 It would be issued free of charge to everyone who has the right to live or work in the UK, whether they are British-born or foreign nationals.

-This card will become a “a familiar feature of daily life for everyone in the country,” the report says, adding that its development would cost between £140m and £400m.
+This card will become “a familiar feature of daily life for everyone in the country”, the report says, adding that its development would cost between £140m and £400m.

 The plans are expected to undergo a consultation and would then require legislation to implement.